-Any outcome of the IRP process will be subject to a quality control check, by a subgroup of the LBMA Board, who will also determine the final decision.
-This subgroup comprises the independent Non-Executive Directors, the Chief Executive and the Executive Directors of the LBMA Board.
+The outcome of the IRP process will be subject to a quality control check, by the LBMA Sub-Board Group, who will also determine the final decision.
+The Sub-Board Group comprises the independent Non-Executive Directors, the Chief Executive and the Executive Directors of the LBMA Board.
 The decision by this group will be final.

-- Decision-making will be undertaken by the ExCom and/or Sub-Board Group, in accordance with Section 7 of the Due Diligence Policy
+- Decision-making will be undertaken by the Executive Committee and/or Board Sub-Group, in accordance with Section 7 of the Due Diligence Policy.